 This brings us to the practical question – what is the path or discipline for awakening these higher ranges of consciousness that are not usually manifest in most of us.
-The answer for this question will be discussed in greater detail in one of the regular features of this e-magazine – Self-management.
-So here we will briefly indicate the main principles of the discipline.

 The first principle is Inner Silence; especially of the surface mind.
 But peace or silence cannot be sustained without purity.
 So the second principle is purity, which means a certain amount of freedom from ego, desire, greed, selfishness and attachment to the thoughts, emotions and impulses of the surface mind.